ramonvictor/gulp-protractor-qa/readme.md

 Type: `String` or `Array`
 Default: `""`

-Where the plugin should watch the changes in order to map all the `element()` index.
+Where the plugin should watch the changes in order to map all `element()` indexes.

 ##### viewSrc

 Type: `String` or `Array`
 Default: `""`

 Where your AngularJS view files are located.
-Protractor QA will watch the changes in those files to verify if all the `element()` selectors can be find.
+Protractor QA will watch the changes in those files to verify if all `element()` selectors could be found.

 ## Changelog